kyma-project/community/concepts/eventing-code-guidelines.md

 ```
 </details>

-The struct contains the NATS server, a client to send messages to NATS and the connection to NATS as well as a context and a logger.
+The struct contains the NATS server, a client to send messages to NATS, and the connection to NATS, as well as a context and a logger.
 In addition to the struct, create a helper method to setup the actual environment:

 <details>